vict0rsch/deep_learning/keras/feedforward_keras_mnist_tutorial.md

 Keras Tutorial
 ---
-This section will walk you through the code of `feedforward_keras_mnist.py`.
+This section will walk you through the code of [`feedforward_keras_mnist.py`](feedforward_keras_mnist.py), which I suggest you have open while reading.
 This tutorial is based on several Keras examples and from it's documentation :

 * **[mnist_mlp.py example](https://github.com/fchollet/keras/blob/master/examples/mnist_mlp.py)**
 * **[mnist dataset in Keras](http://keras.io/datasets/#mnist-database-of-handwritten-digits)**